Secretchronicles/main-website/content/en/news/2014-09-13-new-server-and-website.md

 translator:
 ---

-We finally have a server and a website specifically for our fork.
+> ### We finally have a server and a website specifically for our fork.

-After long discussions on IRC and the old SMC forums, we have finally decided to declare this project an official _fork_ of the [Secretmaryo Chronicles project][1].
-From this day on, we are no longer a simple continuation of that project, but rather a project of our own, with our own goals, and, hopefully, our own new name.
-This website currently does mention _Secretchronicles_ as the name of the project, but as outlined on the start page, this is not final yet and subject to change, because we do not want to keep the “SMC” acronym.
-Please feel free to give your input to the discussion, either on [ticket #92][2] or in IRC; note we already had a channel `#secretchronicles` on `freenode.net` for a while.
+>
+> After long discussions on IRC and the old SMC forums, we have finally
+> decided to declare this project an official _fork_ of the [Secretmaryo
+> Chronicles project][1].
+From this day on, we are no longer a simple
+> continuation of that project, but rather a project of our own, with
+> our own goals, and, hopefully, our own new name.
+This website
+> currently does mention _Secretchronicles_ as the name of the
+> project, but as outlined on the start page, this is not final yet and
+> subject to change, because we do not want to keep the “SMC”
+> acronym.
+Please feel free to give your input to the discussion, either
+> on [ticket #92][2] or in IRC; note we already had a channel
+> `#secretchronicles` on `freenode.net` for a while.
+{: .summary}

 <div class="img-right">
 <img